grodansparadis/vscp-doc-spec/vscp_decision_matrix.md

  | 1     | Reserved.                                                                                             |
  | 0     | Reserved.                                                                                             |

-Specific node implement ions decide how to interpret bits or not.
+Specific node implementions decide how to interpret bits or not.
 Just some or none of the bits can be used if that suits the implement ion.

 ## Class (16-bit)